Most data breaches start with something simple: a stolen password, an unpatched server, or an employee clicking the wrong link.

-A data breach is a security incident where a threat actor accesses sensitive, protected, or confidential data without authorization.
+A data breach can happen to any organization that stores sensitive information.
 After gaining access to the data, a threat actor may attempt to steal, disclose it, or extort the data owner for financial gain.

 Although the terms “data breach” and “data leak” are often used interchangeably, they have two distinct meanings.
 Data breaches are often the result of a deliberate attack by cybercriminals who exploit vulnerabilities in their target to gain access to the data.